About Retire Certain

 And can she help me get what I want based on what she has done?

 (She sure looks like she is just an old stay at home mom or wife with gray hair:)

 I sort of am that, but I have a serious compulsion that may possibly align with your interests….

-I am slightly obsessed with investing and tiny businesses.
+I am slightly obsessed with investing and wealth building.

 That, and I think money is sort of….good to have and great to invest, grow and manage.

 Having shared that, here’s the down and dirty.

 Officially, I retired at almost 30 to become a kept woman.

 Let me back up; I left my corporate accounting job to become my own boss in commercial real estate at 27.
 (That is a nice way to say “zero income” for a while.)

 Fortunately, I had maxed out my employer’s heavenly dollar for dollar matched retirement plan and invested it in stocks in a favorable market; this was my life raft to leave corporate accounting.
 I had saved $10 grand, enough for me to live on for 6 months back then.